Home » Wreck Diving Articles » Wreck Diving Risks: Hazards, Dangers, and Precautions

 Wreck Diving Risks: Hazards, Dangers, and Precautions

-Wreck diving is a popular activity that is enjoyed by scuba divers all around the world.
-Wrecks are a particularly fascinating dive site and attract divers due to their history and the ecosystem they attract; a dazzling diversity of marine fauna and flora.
-However, wreck diving is not without hazards, especially when scuba divers enter a shipwreck.
-As a passionate wreck diver and technical wreck instructor for many decades, I have encountered all of these wreck hazards personally.
+Diving on wrecks is a popular activity enjoyed by scuba divers all around the world.
+Shipwrecks attract divers interested in their history and the ecosystem they attract; a dazzling diversity of marine fauna and flora.
+Whilst fun, wreck diving has additional hazards that divers need to be aware of.
+As a passionate wreck diver and technical wreck instructor for many decades, I have had close calls with all of these wreck hazards.
 In this article, I will give a detailed explanation of the wreck diving risks, and provide insights into how to avoid or mitigate them.

 What is Wreck Diving?

 Wreck diving is the exploration of sunken ships or other human-made structures underwater.
-These wrecks can be found in oceans, seas, and lakes worldwide, and they often provide an ecosystem for various marine creatures.
-Wreck penetration diving is an advanced scuba activity that requires specialist training and equipment to stay safe.
-Wrecks can be hazardous due to their overhead environment, disorientating layouts, and silt build-up.
+These wrecks can be found in oceans, seas, and lakes worldwide, and they provide a rich ecosystem for various marine creatures.
+Additionally, wreck penetration diving is an advanced scuba activity that requires specialist training and equipment to stay safe.

 Is it dangerous to dive inside wrecks?